An injured employee - conflicting medical reports on capacity - can you terminate employment?

 Lion Diary had a valid reason to terminate Mr Norman's employment - that is, its decision was based on medical advice and therefore the reason relied upon by Lion Dairy was sound, defensible and well-founded.

 These situations are always tricky to deal with - so ideally gather all information available, and preferably seek legal advice before making a final decision and taking any action.
-If you need assistance dealing with this sort of situation or something similar, please do not hesitate to contact our Employment Law specialists in Parramatta and Norwest, Baulkham Hills:
+If you need assistance dealing with this sort of situation or something similar, please do not hesitate to contact our Employment Law specialists.

 If you would like to receive our regular legal Updates, please subscribe here.